Generation Z Definition

 Technology is, of course, the lifeblood of Gen Z. Companies that embrace new technology will be a drawcard for Gen Zers.
 Plus, brands with a strong YouTube or Instagram profile will catch the eye of job-hunting Zoomers.

-Here is a list of generations and when they were born:
+Here is a guide to the list of generations and when they were born:

 • Silent Generation: 1928 to 1945